 Jamie sat still on the edge of his cell bunk, lazily dozing off and on with his head in his hands, not aware of time passing.
-What doestime matter?
+Time doesn’t matter?
 Why think?
-Not seriously, anyway.
-Flashing thoughts and images passing through his mind quickly changed to something else.
+The future too far away to matter.
+Flashing thoughts and images pass through his mind quickly change to something else.
 Concentrate?
 What’s the point?
 This wasn’t one of his good days.
+He would have given long ago if it weren’t for his son.
+He didn’t want his son never know who was.
+It wouldn’t fair to him.
+It wouldn’t fair to Sonni, either.
+She has done so much help him.
 He couldn’t change anything about his life or affect it in any positive way.
-It was too hot to care.
+Anyway, it was too frigging hot to care.
 It is, what it is, what it is.
-He swung one hand back and forth like he was conducting an orchestra while he was thinks.
+While he thought he swung one hand back and forth like he was conducting an orchestra.

-The only difference between existing and not existing was if he paid attention to the drama in his head, and only then if he wanted to latch onto any piece of it to think about.
+The only difference between existing and not existing was if he paid attention to the drama in his head, and only then if he wanted to latch onto any piece of it.
 It was easier to live in this non-reality space than the one his physical body lived in.
 It took too much effort to want to stand up and pee.
 There was nothing to bring relief.
 Nothing to break the monotony. . . nothing.

-He hoped he’d hear his name later at mail call.
-Hoped there’d be a letter or book, maybe a magazine from a subscription Sonni had taken out for him.
+He hoped he’d hear his name at mail call.
+Maybe there would be a letter or book, maybe a magazine from a subscription Sonni had taken out for him.
 Anything to fill the time until this day was over and he could cross off it off.

 He was hungry.
 They were on lockdown again.
 One month out of every three.
 Food rations were cut to the bone.
-Lots of peanut butter.
+Lots of peanut butter or plain meat sandwich.
+No mayo or mustard.
+Baloney and white bread.
 The lockdown came early this time because there was a gang fight in some part of the prison.
 He had been waiting on a food box from Sonni.
-She could spend $20 a month at the main commissary, or $60 at one time each quarter.
+She could spend $20 a month at the main commissary, or $60 at one time every three months.
 They would deliver it to him.
 Now it won’t get through until lockdown was over.
-He had to laugh.
-She had a bookstore send him three sexy lingerie magazines full of beautiful women.
+He smiled.
+She had a bookstore, approved the prison, send him three sexy lingerie magazines full of beautiful women.
 Eye candy, she wrote – to make him smile.
-Said he must be awful horny after all this time with only his left hand to keep him company.
+It worked.
+She wrote he must be awful horny after all this time with only his left hand to keep him company.
 Yeah, he thought smiling, they could write about these kinds of things after all the years they been writing letters.

 Not everyone was lucky enough to have someone like Sonni.
 He didn’t know what he would have done without her.
 He’d be pretty damn lonely that’s for sure.
-And he would have forgotten what a stick of deodorant looked like. hygiene costs money.
-You do not want to be in this unit in the summer with all the stinking men, aside from the unit always smelling like piss.
+And he would have forgotten what a stick of deodorant looked like.
+Hygiene costs money.
+You do not want to be in this unit during the hot and humid summer months in Texas with a bunch of stinking men, aside from the unit always smelling like piss.

-In her last letter, and ones before it, she kept asking him to dig in his memories and tell her things about his life growing up.
-That was hard.
-He didn’t want to remember any of these things he stuffed way down so long ago he couldn’t remember them.
+In her letters she kept asking him to dig in his memories and tell her things about his life growing up.
+That was hard to do.
+He didn’t want to remember any of these things he stuffed way down inside so long ago.
 Who wants to dig up things better left buried?